 In September, Annapurna Base Camp typically enjoys dry and sunny weather with occasional clouds.
 During the day, temperatures hover between 10°C to 15°C whereas nighttime temperatures may dip below freezing, particularly at higher altitudes.
 On average, the temperature at Annapurna Base Camp in September is around 12°C (54°F).

-Although September is generally considered a good time to trek in the Annapurna region there is still a possibility of rain and occasional snowfall, especially towards the end of the month.
-Therefore, it is important to be prepared for sudden changes in weather and pack accordingly.
+Although people generally consider September a good time to trek in the Annapurna region, there is still a possibility of rain and occasional snowfall, especially towards the end of the month.
+Therefore, it is important for trekkers to be prepared for sudden changes in weather and pack accordingly.

 Location and Altitude